yamanoku/vuefes-japan-2023/pages/en.md

 The topics we covered may have been new to many of you, and thus might seem a bit complex.
 However, I would be grateful if we could think through these issues together.

-As I mentioned at the beginning, websites were originally designed to be accessible.
+As I mentioned at the beginning, websites were originally design to be accessible.
 However, with the evolution of frontend development, client-side routing has become mainstream, bringing to the surface many accessibility issues that were previously overlooked.

 One could argue that the accessibility challenges that were not a concern with server-side routing have become apparent with the introduction of client-side routing.

 To speak frankly, without fear of misunderstanding, I believe choosing client-side routing requires a readiness to willingly discard the existing advantages of the web and embrace complexity from scratch.